 How long should a eulogy be?

-Generally, a eulogy should be around three to five minutes long and take no longer than ten minutes.
-As to how many words a eulogy should be, that may depend on how fast you deliver them.
+A eulogy should normally be around three to five minutes long and take no longer than ten minutes.
 A funeral eulogy of between 500 and 1000 written words will take from around three and a half to seven and a half minutes to speak.

 Some funeral venues allocate a specific period of time for a funeral.
 The funeral director should be able to advise you, if you ask how long should a eulogy last, as part of the order of service.